cbonoz/cortx22/README.md

 <b>FreeSheet supports three main actions:</b>

 * Upload - Upload a csv of data either directly to your cortx instance or IPFS.
-* Exchange - exchange data sets effortlessly between either ipfs URL's and cortx directories.
+* Exchange - push data sets effortlessly from your Cortx or AWS-hosted node to IPFS.
 * Access - Onboard your data sets immediately into Jupyter notebooks.

 ## Running the project